JesusJimenezC/JournalApp/README.md

 ## Usage

 1. Open the application in your browser.
-2. Sign up or log in using Firebase authentication.
+2. Register or log in using the Firebase authentication.
-3. Create, edit, and delete journal entries using the form powered by React Hook Form.
+3. Start creating, editing, and deleting journal entries.
-4. Your entries will be stored and synced in real-time with Firebase.
+4. Explore the features of form handling with React-Hook-Form and state management with Redux Toolkit.

 ## License